Invasive Mosquitoes

 Mosquito control is a community effort.
 We are doing everything we can to contain the spread of this invasive mosquito, but we need your help to have a successful eradication.

-- Prevent water from accumulating in containers such as plant pots, saucers, barrels, bins, buckets, and old tires.
+- Prevent water from accumulating in containers such as plant pots, saucers, barrels, bins, buckets, and old tires by turning them over, storing them inside/under covered areas, or tossing them out if no longer in use.

 - Cover outdoor trash cans, toys, and recycle bins and keep items that could hold water out of the rain and away from sprinklers.